Yefid/github-webhook-auditech/README.md

 ### Hookdeck CLI

-7. Install Hookdeck CLI in order to allow webhook forwording to your localhost server.
+7. Install Hookdeck CLI in order to allow webhook forwarding to your localhost server.

 8. Listen to the localhost server in port 8000 with this command : "hookdeck listen 8000"
 9. Create the "webhook url" with the path of "/github-webhook-listener"